ai-tensibility/SetToPy/CONTRIBUTING.md

-# Contributing to setPy
+# Contributing to SetTopy

-Thank you for considering contributing to setPy!
+Thank you for considering contributing to SetTopy!
 We appreciate your help in improving the project.

 ## How to Contribute